dgard8/Project_1/Writeup_Report.md

 ### Color Filtering

 Instead of just applying a grayscale we could be more intelligent.
-Lane lines are always yellow or white so we could select for just those colors when looking for the gradient.
+Lane lines are typically yellow or white so we could select for just those colors when looking for the gradient.